achinthaw/EN1093_SnS_Lab_0/README.md

 # Signals and Systems
-This repository contains the resources requried for the orientation session for the Signals and Systems labs for the ENTC19 batch.
+This repository contains the resources requried for the orientation session for the EN1093 Signals and Systems lab classes.
 Please follow the following instructions to access these resources.

+## Tips
+Be familiar with Google Colab and using GitHub before starting this lab.

 ## Prerequisits
 * A google account (a google drive with a substantial space available).